Comparing Scientific Industries (SCND) & The Competition

 |$249.59 million

-Scientific Industries’ rivals have higher revenue and earnings than Scientific Industries.
-Scientific Industries is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Scientific Industries’ peers have higher revenue and earnings than Scientific Industries.
+Scientific Industries is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

+61.8% of shares of all “Analytical instruments” companies are owned by institutional investors.
+31.9% of Scientific Industries shares are owned by company insiders.
+Comparatively, 13.0% of shares of all “Analytical instruments” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary

-Scientific Industries rivals beat Scientific Industries on 9 of the 13 factors compared.
+Scientific Industries peers beat Scientific Industries on 8 of the 13 factors compared.

 Scientific Industries, Inc. designs, manufactures, and markets benchtop laboratory equipment, bioprocessing systems and products, and catalyst research instruments worldwide.
 It offers vortex mixers to mix the contents of test tubes, beakers, and other containers by placing such containers on a rotating cup or other attachments; and various mixers and shakers, such as high speed touch mixers, mixers with an integral timer, cell disruptors, microplate mixers, vortex mixers incorporating digital control and display, multi-vessel vortex mixers, and orbital shakers.
 The company also provides benchtop multi-purpose rotators and rockers to rotate and rock various containers; refrigerated incubators and incubator shakers for shaking and stirring functions; and magnetic stirrers, including high/low programmable magnetic stirrers, four-place high/low programmable magnetic stirrers, large volume magnetic, and four-place general purpose stirrers.
 In addition, it offers AMI-300 catalyst characterization instrument for temperature-programmed catalyst characterization experiments; and catalyst research instrument products, such as reactor systems, high throughput systems, and micro-activity reactors.
 Further, the company provides bioprocessing systems comprising disposable sensors, such as coaster systems and other shaking products using vessels; and mechanical balances, moisture analyzers, pill counters, and force gauges, as well as pharmacy, laboratory, and industrial digital scales.
 Its products are used for research purposes by universities, pharmaceutical companies, pharmacies, national laboratories, medical device manufacturers, petrochemical companies, and other industries performing laboratory-scale research.
 The company markets its products under the Genie and Torbal brand names directly, as well as through laboratory equipment distributors and online.
 Scientific Industries, Inc. was founded in 1954 and is headquartered in Bohemia, New York.